-After the disaster, the processes of processing, storing and transferring the locations of the disaster victims, identity information such as name – surname, Turkish ID Number, address and contact information such as mobile phone numbers of their relatives and of course health information such as blood group, chronic disease etc. are started to be carried out.
+After the disaster, the processes of processing, storing, and transferring the locations of the disaster victims, identity information such as name – surname, Turkish ID Number, address and contact information such as mobile phone numbers of their relatives, and of course health information such as blood group, chronic disease, etc. are started to be carried out.

-In the first stage mentioned above, personal data of disaster victims are transferred by their relatives, government organisations, aid teams, etc. and stored for purposes such as search and rescue operations, planning and management of health services, emergency aid distribution, and in most cases, they are transferred by aid teams, relatives, and in some cases through platforms such as social media for announcements and requests for assistance.
+In the first stage mentioned above, personal data of disaster victims are transferred by their relatives, government organizations, aid teams, etc., and stored for purposes such as search and rescue operations, planning and management of health services, emergency aid distribution, and in most cases, they are transferred by aid teams, relatives, and in some cases through platforms such as social media for announcements and requests for assistance.

 C. POST-DISASTER PROCESS: HEALTH SERVICES, FAMILY INFORMATION AND LISTS